rockdaboot/wget2/docs/wget2_manual.md

 * --spider

-  When invoked with this option, Wget will behave as a Web spider, which means that it will not download the pages, just check that they are there.
-For example, you can use Wget to check your bookmarks:
+  When invoked with this option, Wget2 will behave as a Web spider, which means that it will not download the pages, just check that they are there.
+For example, you can use Wget2 to check your bookmarks:

-      wget --spider --force-html -i bookmarks.html
+      wget2 --spider --force-html -i bookmarks.html

-  This feature needs much more work for Wget to get close to the functionality of real web spiders.
+  This feature needs much more work for Wget2 to get close to the functionality of real web spiders.

 * -T seconds, --timeout=seconds

   Set the network timeout to seconds seconds.
 This is equivalent to specifying --dns-timeout, --connect-timeout, and --read-timeout, all at the same time.

-  When interacting with the network, Wget can check for timeout and abort the operation if it takes too long.
+  When interacting with the network, Wget2 can check for timeout and abort the operation if it takes too long.
 This prevents anomalies like hanging reads and infinite connects.
 The only timeout enabled by default is a 900-second read timeout.
 Setting a timeout to 0 disables it altogether.
 Unless you know what you are doing, it is best not to change the default timeout settings.